 Legendary Zombie Filmmaker

-George Romero is unquestionably the biggest name in modern zombie culture, having created the genre with his 1968 classic film Night of the Living Dead.
-His credits include some of the most widely recognized and heavily referenced movies in the history of horror.
+George Romero is unquestionably the biggest name in zombie culture, having practically created the genre with his 1968 classic film Night of the Living Dead.
+His credits include some of the most popular and widely recognized movies in the history of horror.

 Steven Schlozman, M.D.